lucaci32u4/mqttbridge/protocols/support/supporting-new-devices.md

 * `DeviceAdapter` converts back and forth between variable value type (`Ty`) and read/write call content (`DTy`)
 * `MqttAdapter` converts back and forth between variable value type (`Ty`) and MQTT values (`String`).
 This class also handles augmenting Home Assistant Discovery with variable-specific properties.
 There are a few implementations available for most-used data types.

-Finally, we will have to make our new device available by adding it to `DeviceChooseModule` in the `initialize` section.
+Finally, we will have to make our new device available by adding it to `DeviceChooseModule` in the `initialize` method.